-Hanna Dettki
+Hanna M. Dettki

 In October 2023, I founded the Cognitive Science Club at NYU, which features regular speakers and discussions on topics related to Computer Science, Neuroscience, and Psychology.
 Prior to starting my Master’s degree at NYU on a Fulbright scholarship, I studied Cognitive and Computer Science at the University of Tübingen with semesters abroad at National Cheng Kung University, Taiwan and Hong Kong University (HKU).